A strong and growing portfolio of employees and new talent.

 - Over 73 percent of regional finance and accounting graduates between 2012 and 2014 are still employed in the region.

-- The percentage of new finance and accounting graduates retained is even higher for Class of 2014, with roughly 75 percent staying in the region for employment after graduation.
+- The percentage of new finance and accounting graduates retained is even higher for Class of 2014 alone, with roughly 75 percent staying in the region for employment after graduation.